-A South Indian Green Tomato Dal or Thakkali Masiyal is a delicious summer treat.
+A South Indian Green Tomato Dal or Thakkali Masiyal, made with unripe, green tomatoes, is a delicious summer treat.
 A vegan, soy-free, gluten-free and nut-free recipe.

 This incredibly delicious South Indian Green Tomato Dal, which goes by the name of Thakkali Masiyal in Tamil Nadu where it springs from, is quite easily one of my favorite recipes to make each summer.

 Partly because that's the only time of year I can actually get green, unripe tomatoes -- in my backyard.
-Here in the northeastern United States, where I live, I have never actually seen anyone selling green tomatoes, although it could be different in the south where green tomatoes are consumed, most famously as fried green tomatoes.
+Here in the northeastern United States, where I live, I have never actually seen anyone selling green tomatoes, although it could be different in the south where green tomatoes are consumed.
 So if I want to make this recipe, I have no recourse but to make my own tomatoes.

 Green tomatoes have a rather delightful and somewhat subdued tartness, which make them a great ingredient to cook with.
-I make all kinds of recipes when I am lucky to have a good green tomato harvest, like my vegan fried green tomatoes and this vegan green tomato stew.
-But this dal, Desi's favorite, is almost certainly the first dish I make when the tomato vine starts to sprout green globes.
+I make all kinds of recipes when I am lucky to have a good green tomato harvest.
+This dal, Desi's favorite, is almost certainly the first dish I make when the tomato vine starts to sprout green globes.

 This is a ridiculously simple dal and one that you can put together in minutes if you have the right ingredients on hand.
 Some people use ripe or underripe tomatoes in this dish, and you can certainly do that, but you won't get quite the same flavor, so it's worth looking for and finding the green tomatoes if you don't grow your own.